What is a HomeStyle loan?

 Overall, though, the pros of HomeStyle Renovation loans tend to outweigh the cons:

-- Low down payment requirement of 5 percent
+- Low down payment requirement

 - Lower interest rate than home equity loans, HELOCs or personal loans